lowkeyframe/map-note-hover-display-updated/README.md

 A single-purpose module that provides a HUD view of a map note's journal entry contents when hovered.

+User enables the module via the eye icon in the Notes controls.

 It provides some basic customization options in the settings, such as a light theme and a dark theme.

+Original tooltip and label are hidden when note is hovered.

+Content is rendered and positioned intelligently based on screen location.

 # Installation